-Experience Jazz 2020 will run over 15 weeks, February 8 to May 23, 2020 (February-March in person, April-May online due to COVID-19).
+In this historic year, Experience Jazz 2020 ran over 16 weeks, February 8 to May 23, 2020 (February-March in person, April-May online due to COVID-19).
 In-person sessions took place Saturdays 1:30-4:30pm at High School for Recording Arts (HSRA), a secure facility with ample free parking, centrally located in St. Paul, off University Avenue and Lexington Parkway.

-Teaching artists will include Arthur “L.A.”
+Teaching artists included Arthur “L.A.”
 Buckner, Omar Adbulkarim and Scott Herold, with studio interns DJ Mickey Breeze and TL Reigns.

 When faced with the COVID-19 pandemic, we made the brave decision to move the program online.
 This enabled students the unique opportunity to continue learning together remotely, and learn how to record from home songs they composed and arranged in program, pre-COVID.